nhaar/Waddle-Forever/README.md

-# CPSC 2
+# Waddle Client

-CPSC 2 (Name subject to change) is a localhost server emulator and client for playing the game.
-Its purpose is to be a localhost server emulator that works out of the box, no setup required.
+Waddle Client is an electron client built with a localhost server emulator for Club Penguin that works out of the box, built with Node.JS in TypeScript.

+It's main goals are accessible speedrunning, accessible sandbox Club Penguin and in the future for a complete singleplayer experience and archival.

 # Progress